 Slovakia encourages power generation from renewable sources and high-efficiency cogeneration.
 The main legislative framework is set out in the Act on Promotion of Renewable Energy.
-The act covers the production of electricity from hydropower, solar, wind, geothermal, biomass, biogas, landfill gas, sewage treatment plants, biomethane and aerothermal and hydrothermal energy.
+The Act covers the production of electricity from hydropower, solar, wind, geothermal, biomass, biogas, landfill gas, sewage treatment plants, biomethane and aerothermal and hydrothermal energy.
 High-efficiency cogeneration covers simultaneous production of electricity and heat, or mechanical energy and heat, or mechanical energy, heat and electricity, using specific technologies named in the legislation.

-The respective means of support include (i) priority right to connect, access, transmit, distribute and supply guaranteed to each producer for an unlimited time period; (ii) guaranteed offtake of electricity by the regional DSO to cover losses in the distribution system for 15 years and in facilities with a total installed capacity up to 1MW for the entire lifetime of the facility; and (iii) obligatory take-over of liability for deviation by regional DSOs for 15 years for producers with a total installed capacity up to 4MW and in facilities with a total installed capacity up to 1MW, for the entire lifetime of the facility.
+The respective means of support include:

+- priority right to connect, access, transmit, distribute and supply guaranteed to each producer for an unlimited time period; - guaranteed off-take of electricity by the regional DSO to cover losses in the distribution system for 15 years and in facilities with a total installed capacity up to 1MW for the entire lifetime of the facility; and - obligatory take-over of liability for deviation by regional DSOs for 15 years for producers with a total installed capacity up to 1MW (for solar energy facilities up to 30 kW) and in facilities with a total installed capacity up to 1MW, for the entire lifetime of the facility.

-The act also introduced a feed-in scheme of support.
+The Act also introduced a feed-in scheme of support.
 The feed-in scheme operates as a state-provided surcharge to the base price of electricity produced from renewable energy sources or high efficiency cogeneration.
 This surcharge equals the difference between the base price and the price of electricity to cover losses in the distribution system.
 The base price is set out by the RONI, with particular regard to the type of renewable energy technology used, installed capacity and the date the facility was put into operation.
 The manufacturer has a right to receive the surcharge for 15 years from the date the facility was put into operation.
-The support scheme introduced by the Act on Promotion of Renewable Energy has resulted in a boom in production of photovoltaic electricity.
-In 2010 and 2011 the state significantly reduced the surcharge on electricity produced from solar power.
+The base price set out by the RONI is valid throughout the whole period.